CC-KEH/Computer-Science-Notes/Computer Science/Artificial Intelligence/Machine Learning/Supervised/Logistic Regression.md

 # Logistic Regression

-Logistic Regression is a popular statistical and machine learning technique used for binary classification tasks.
-It models the probability that a given instance belongs to a particular class by fitting a logistic (S-shaped) curve to the observed data.
-Despite its name, logistic regression is used for classification, not regression.
+Logistic Regression is a widely used statistical and machine learning technique for binary classification tasks, modeling the probability that a given instance belongs to a particular class.
+It employs a logistic (S-shaped) function to transform the linear combination of input features into a probability value between 0 and 1.
+Let's delve deeper into its key components and concepts:

-## Key Components of Logistic Regression

 ### 1. Logistic Function (Sigmoid)
-The logistic regression model uses the logistic function (also known as the sigmoid function) to transform the linear combination of input features into a probability value between 0 and 1:

 **Logistic Function (Sigmoid):**
+The logistic regression model uses the sigmoid function to map the linear combination of input features to a probability value of belonging to class 1:

-p(Y=1|X) = 1 / (1 + e^(-z))
+**p(Y=1|X) = 1 / (1 + e^(-z))**

-- p(Y=1|X): Probability that the instance belongs to class 1.
+- **p(Y=1|X):** Probability that an instance belongs to class 1.
-- X: Independent variables (predictors).
+- **X:** Independent variables (predictors).
-- z: Linear combination of coefficients and independent variables (z = β0 + β1 * X1 + β2 * X2 + ... + βn * Xn).
+- **z:** Linear combination of coefficients (β0, β1, β2, ...) and independent variables (X1, X2, ...).

+The sigmoid function ensures that the output is bounded between 0 and 1, making it suitable for binary classification.
+It produces an S-shaped curve, allowing the model to capture nonlinear relationships.

 ### 2. Assumptions of Logistic Regression

-Logistic regression relies on several assumptions:

 **a.
 Linearity:** The relationship between independent variables and the log-odds of the dependent variable is linear.
+In simpler terms, the log-odds change linearly with changes in the independent variables.
+The linearity assumption can be extended using techniques like polynomial regression.

 **b.
-Independence of Observations:** Each observation should be independent of the others.
+Independence of Observations:** The assumption of independence states that each observation is independent of others in the dataset.
+Violations of this assumption can lead to unreliable model parameter estimates and hypothesis tests.

 **c.
-No Multicollinearity:** Independent variables should not be highly correlated.
+No Multicollinearity:** Logistic regression assumes that independent variables are not highly correlated with each other.
+Multicollinearity can make it challenging to interpret the individual effects of predictors and can lead to unstable coefficient estimates.

 **d.
-Large Sample Size:** Logistic regression works well with a reasonably large sample size.
+Large Sample Size:** Logistic regression generally works well with reasonably large sample sizes.
+Smaller sample sizes may lead to less reliable results, especially for rare events, and can affect the stability of coefficient estimates.

 ### 3. Objective Function

-The objective of logistic regression is to maximize the likelihood of the observed data given the model parameters (coefficients).
-This is done using a process called Maximum Likelihood Estimation (MLE).

 **Objective Function (Likelihood Function):**
+In logistic regression, the objective is to maximize the likelihood of the observed data given the model parameters (coefficients) using Maximum Likelihood Estimation (MLE):

-L(β0, β1, β2, ...) = Π(p(Yi|Xi)^yi * (1 - p(Yi|Xi))^(1-yi))
+**L(β0, β1, β2, ...) = Π(p(Yi|Xi)^yi * (1 - p(Yi|Xi))^(1-yi))**

-- L(β0, β1, β2, ...): Likelihood function.
+- **L(β0, β1, β2, ...):** Likelihood function.
-- yi: Actual class label (0 or 1) for the i-th instance.
+- **yi:** Actual class label (0 or 1) for each instance.
-- p(Yi|Xi): Predicted probability of class 1 for the i-th instance.
+- **p(Yi|Xi):** Predicted probability of class 1 for each instance.

-The goal is to find the values of coefficients (β0, β1, β2, ...) that maximize the likelihood function.
+The likelihood function quantifies how likely the observed data is under the model.
+The goal is to find coefficients (β0, β1, β2, ...) that maximize this likelihood function.

 ### 4. Optimization Algorithm

-Logistic regression typically uses optimization algorithms to find the values of coefficients that maximize the likelihood function.
-The most common optimization algorithm is Gradient Descent or variants like Stochastic Gradient Descent (SGD).
+Logistic regression typically uses optimization algorithms (e.g., Gradient Descent) to find optimal coefficients.
+The update rule for each coefficient is:

-**Gradient Descent Update Rule (for each coefficient βj):** βj_new = βj_old + α * ∂L(β0, β1, β2, ...)/∂βj
+**βj_new = βj_old + α * ∂L(β0, β1, β2, ...)/∂βj**

-- α (alpha): Learning rate (controls the step size during each iteration).
+- **α (learning rate):** Controls step size during iterations.
+It's important to choose an appropriate learning rate to ensure convergence without overshooting or diverging.

-- ∂L(β0, β1, β2, ...)/∂βj: Partial derivative of the likelihood function with respect to the j-th coefficient.
+- **∂L(β0, β1, β2, ...)/∂βj:** This represents the partial derivative of the likelihood function with respect to the j-th coefficient.
+It guides the direction of coefficient updates.

+The optimization process continues until the algorithm converges to maximize the likelihood, effectively making the model as likely as possible to produce the observed data.

 ### 5. Model Evaluation

+**Model Evaluation Metrics:**
-To assess the performance of a logistic regression model for binary classification, various metrics can be used, including:
+To assess logistic regression performance:

 - **Accuracy:** Measures the proportion of correctly classified instances.
+It's a straightforward metric but may not be suitable for imbalanced datasets.

-- **Precision:** Measures the proportion of true positive predictions among all positive predictions.
+- **Precision:** Precision measures the proportion of true positives among positive predictions.
+It's essential when false positives are costly, such as in medical diagnoses.

-- **Recall (Sensitivity):** Measures the proportion of true positive predictions among all actual positives.
+- **Recall (Sensitivity):** Recall measures the proportion of true positives among actual positives.
+It's crucial when false negatives are costly, such as in identifying diseases.

-- **F1-Score:** A balanced metric that combines precision and recall.
+- **F1-Score:** The F1-Score is the harmonic mean of precision and recall, providing a balance between the two metrics.
+It's useful when there's a trade-off between precision and recall.

-- **ROC Curve and AUC:** Receiver Operating Characteristic curve and Area Under the Curve, which evaluate the model's ability to distinguish between classes.
+- **ROC Curve and AUC:** The Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC) assess the model's ability to distinguish between classes across different threshold values.
+AUC quantifies the model's overall performance.